Thankful (Kelly Clarkson album)

-Thankful is the debut studio album by American singer Kelly Clarkson, released in the United States by RCA Records on April 15, 2003.
-"Miss Independent" was its first single, followed by "Low" and "The Trouble with Love Is".
-Initially, the album had been scheduled to be released in November 2002, however, Clarkson's demanding schedule and difficulty finding tracks that suited her taste and image forced the album to be delayed several times.
-By the time the album was released, over six months had elapsed since "A Moment Like This" had reached number one.
+Thankful is the debut studio album by American singer Kelly Clarkson, released in the United States by RCA Records on April 15, 2003, followed by a worldwide release in July 2003.
+After winning the first season of reality singing contest American Idol in September 2002, Clarkson began recording her debut, collaborating with a variety of writers and producers.
+Originally slated for November 2002, its release was delayed due to her busy schedule and the search for material that fit her style.
+By the time it arrived, over six months had passed since her coronation song "A Moment Like This" reached number one.